Bacon (song)

-"Bacon" is a song recorded by American singer Nick Jonas, featuring guest vocals from singer Ty Dolla $ign.
-It was released on July 12, 2016, as the second single from Jonas' third studio album, Last Year Was Complicated.
-The song was written by Jonas, Priscilla Renea, Tyrone Griffin, Jr. and Nolan Lambroza.
+"Bacon" is a song by American singer Nick Jonas featuring Ty Dolla $ign.
+It was released on July 12, 2016, as the second single from the former's third studio album, Last Year Was Complicated.
+The song was written by the artists alongside Muni Long and producer Sir Nolan.
 "Bacon" was nominated for the 2016 MTV Video Music Awards for the category Song of Summer.
 It was the second consecutive year that Jonas was nominated for the award.

 Background and release

 On March 24, 2016, Jonas announced the song as part of the track list for his new album.
 In March, it was revealed that singer Ty Dolla $ign had a feature on the record.
 According to Jonas the song is about when you are out of a relationship and you start to be okay with the fact that it's ended, saying "In my case my life was great, it’s so good that we should throw some bacon on it to make it even better".
 The track premiered on June 3, 2016, and was sent to US rhythmic radio on July 12, 2016, as the album's second single, replacing "Chainsaw", which had originally been confirmed for the position.